subpage banner

 Why did we need to raise GST from 7% to 8% in 2023, and from 8% to 9% in 2024?

-Our population is ageing.
-In 2023, about 19% Singaporeans were aged 65 and above.
-By 2030, this will increase to 25%.
+Our population is ageing rapidly.
+By 2030, around 1 in 4 Singaporeans will be aged 65 or above, up from 1 in 6 in 2024.
 We will need to spend more on healthcare to support our seniors.
 These are our grandparents and parents.

 It is important to give our children a good start in life, and provide working parents with better childcare support.
 We need to spend more to provide accessible, quality, affordable childcare and early childhood education.